HimanshuSharmaaa/Rhythm-MusicPlayer/README.md

 </p>

 ## Features ✨
-- Play your music by Songs, Albums and Artists Search.
+- Play Your Music by Songs, Albums and Artists Search.
 - Custom Color Gradient According To Each Song Image.
-- Play Offline Songs.
+- Play Songs Offline.
 - Background Playing songs.
-- Songs sort by Name, Size and Date.
+- Sort songs by Name, Size and Date.
+- Indicator fast scrolling.
-- Decent UI with New Material Widgets.
+- Decent UI with New Material themes.

+## Working on
+- UI improvements
+- Performance improvements